Which of the following statements correctly describes a character... | Channels for Pearson+

 1

-Understand the definition of alkanes: Alkanes are a class of hydrocarbons, which are compounds made up entirely of carbon (C) and hydrogen (H) atoms.
+Begin by understanding the definition of alkanes.
+Alkanes are a class of hydrocarbons, which are compounds made entirely of carbon and hydrogen atoms.

-Recognize the bonding in alkanes: Alkanes are characterized by having only single covalent bonds between carbon atoms.
-This means each carbon atom forms four single bonds, either with hydrogen atoms or other carbon atoms.
+Recognize that alkanes are characterized by having only single bonds between carbon atoms.
+This is a key feature that distinguishes them from other types of hydrocarbons.

-Differentiate from other hydrocarbons: Alkenes and alkynes are other types of hydrocarbons.
-Alkenes contain at least one carbon-carbon double bond, while alkynes contain at least one carbon-carbon triple bond.
+Understand the term 'saturated hydrocarbons.'
+Alkanes are saturated because they contain the maximum possible number of hydrogen atoms bonded to carbon atoms, with no double or triple bonds.

-Identify the incorrect statements: The options mentioning triple bonds, double bonds, or aromatic rings do not describe alkanes.
-Aromatic rings are a feature of aromatic hydrocarbons, such as benzene, not alkanes.
+Differentiate alkanes from unsaturated hydrocarbons, such as alkenes and alkynes, which contain double and triple bonds, respectively.
+Alkanes do not have these types of bonds.

 Watch next